vishnu-hari-sree/CookNCount/README.md

 - Member 2: Vishnu M - NSS College of Engineering Palakkad

 ### Project Description
-Level up your cooking with Cook'n'Count, your kitchen assistant!
+Level up your cooking with Cook'n'Count, your pixel kitchen assistant!
 It automatically counts cooker whistles, runs perfect timers, and generates AI-powered recipes when you're out of ideas.
 Discover your "personality dish" with our fun food horoscope, chill out with retro chiptunes from the music player, and get instant advice from our friendly AI chef, "Kunjuttan."

 ### The Problem (that doesn't exist)
 Ever forgot how many whistles your cooker made while you were busy scrolling memes?